emberjs/website/source/blog/2015-01-08-inside-fastboot-faking-the-dom-in-node.md

 ---
 title: "Inside FastBoot: Faking the DOM in Node"
 author: "Yehuda Katz & Tom Dale"
-tags: Recent Posts, Inside FastBoot
+tags: Recent Posts, Inside FastBoot, 2015
+responsive: true
 ---

 As we [announced in the inaugural blog post in our Inside FastBoot